kyma-project/btp-manager/docs/e2e_tests.md

 ### Run E2E tests locally

-For local test you can use OCI module image from official registry (i.e. module image created by prow presubmit job) or you can use local docker registry.
+For local tests, you can use the OCI module image from the official registry (that is, the module image created by the Prow presubmit job) or you can use the local Docker registry.
 E.g. to create OCI module based on current sources and push it to local docker registry you can use following command (adjusting tag appropriately):
 ```shell
 make module-build IMG=component-descriptors/kyma.project.io/module/btp-operator:0.0.5-PR-176 MODULE_REGISTRY=localhost:5001/unsigned MODULE_VERSION=0.0.5-PR-176